goINPUT-IT-Solutions/multiple-domain/multiple-domain/readme.txt

 **Donations**

 If you find this plugin helpful, you can support the work involved buying me a coffee, beer or a Playstation 4 game.
-You can send donations over PayPal to gustavo.straube@gmail.com.
+You can send donations over PayPal to paypal@goinput.de.

 = Does this plugin set extra domains within my host? =